 Matthew 28:18-20 Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
 Therefore [you] go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”

-•• In the famous Great Commission, we see an impartation of authority from Jesus Christ to believers in Him.
+- •• In the famous Great Commission, we see an impartation of authority to believers by Jesus Christ.
 In some of His final words to His disciples before He ascended back to heaven, Jesus sends them forth into the world to preach, teach, baptize, and otherwise minister on His behalf — in essence, to teach the world "everything" (vs. 20) that Jesus had entrusted to His chosen disciples.
-The parallel Great Commission in Mark's Gospel (see next) confirms this transfer of heavenly authority to believers on earth.
+The parallel Great Commission in Mark's Gospel (see next) confirms this transfer of heavenly authority to believers in Christ on earth.

 Mark 16:15-20 [Jesus] said to them, “Go into all the world and preach the gospel to all creation.
 Whoever believes and is baptized will be saved, but whoever does not believe will be condemned.
 And these signs will accompany those who believe: In my name they will drive out demons; they will speak in new tongues; they will pick up snakes with their hands; and when they drink deadly poison, it will not hurt them at all; they will place their hands on sick people, and they will get well.”
 After the Lord Jesus had spoken to them, he was taken up into heaven and he sat at the right hand of God.
 Then the disciples went out and preached everywhere, and the Lord worked with them and confirmed his word by the signs that accompanied it.